“And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.”

 Ask according to God’s will, 1 Jn 5:14

 God never violates Himself to answer our prayers.
 He will not contradict His holiness to answer prayer.
 As a parent will not give a sharp knife to a small child, so God will not give certain things to His children.
+God will not give us something that will hurt us.
 He loves us too much to do that.
-God will not give us things that will hurt us.

 Mt 7:11, “If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!”

 On the other hand, God does give us things we ask according to His will.
-As you give your children more than oatmeal and underwear, God wants to give you more than you imagine.
-If we would capitalize on this privilege of prayer, He will do amazing things for us.
+God wants to provide you with more than you imagine, just as you give your children more than oatmeal and underwear.
+If we capitalize on this privilege of prayer, He will do amazing things for us.